 7 The law of the LORD is perfect, converting the soul; The testimony of the LORD is sure, making wise the simple;

 8 The statutes of the LORD are right, rejoicing the heart; The commandment of the LORD is pure, enlightening the eyes;

 9 The fear of the LORD is clean, enduring forever; The judgments of the LORD are true and righteous altogether.

 10 More to be desired are they than gold, Yea, than much fine gold; Sweeter also than honey and the honeycomb.

 11 Moreover by them Your servant is warned, And in keeping them there is great reward.
 (NKJV).

-Prayer: My Dear Heavenly Father, forgive me for my foolish attempts in the past to persuade You to speak to me contrary to what You have clearly said or revealed in the Bible.
-Dear Holy Spirit, help me to begin to recognize, accept and obey God’s perfect will clearly written or stated in the Bible, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I am sorry for my foolish attempts in the past to persuade You to speak to me contrary to what You have clearly said or revealed in the Bible.
+My Dear Holy Spirit, teach and help me to begin to recognize, accept and obey God’s perfect will clearly written or stated in the Bible, in Jesus’ name.
 Amen.